Thank you for allowing us to undertake a 2,000-mile road trip with two young kids at a relaxing pace.

 The obvious answer was to book a rental car for a one-way trip to the Bay area, and then leave the car there.
 But a one-way, 14-day minivan rental would cost at least $1,000.

 In the course of looking for one-way car rentals, I came across the phenomenon of “drive away” services, which could provide a driver to take our car back to Seattle while we took Amtrak.
-Cost: $500.
+Cost: $500, the best part of it is that they can even get your Car keys made in case you lose them.

 I decided to check for independent drive-away offers on Craigslist.
 Mixed in with the “ride wanted” and “ride offered” ads on Craigslist, I saw the occasional request for one-way drivers.
 And appended to one ad, I saw the intriguing line, “contact me on Ridejoy”.